Constraining FRB Microstructure with Polarised Shot Noise: REPRODUCING REAL FRB STRUCTURES

 \section{REPRODUCING REAL FRB STRUCTURES}

 Figure~\ref{fig:FRB_191001_compare} shows the dynamic spectra of three stages of a \texttt{FIRES} simulation.
-Starting with a noiseless, unscattered FRB comprised of $N=100$ microshots with a uniform distribution of widths ranging from 25--100\,$\mu$s (see Equation~\eqref{eq:width}); the FWHM of the full envelope is 0.5\,ms. Then we add scattering, $\tau_{1\,\rm GHz} = 1.78$\,ms and scintillation decorrelation bandwidth $\nu_s = 1.5$\,MHz with characteristic timescale $t_s=300$\,s, and draw the phase screen with $N_\mathrm{im}=5000$ images and truncation parameter $\theta_\mathrm{lim}=3.0$.
+Starting with a noiseless, unscattered FRB comprised of $N=100$ microshots with a uniform distribution of widths ranging from 25--100\,$\mu$s (see Equation~\eqref{eq:width}); the FWHM of the full envelope is 0.5\,ms. Then we add scattering, $\tau_{1\,\rm GHz} = 1.78$\,ms and scintillation decorrelation bandwidth $\nu_s = 2.05$\,MHz with characteristic timescale $t_s=300$\,s, and draw the phase screen with $N_\mathrm{im}=5000$ images and truncation parameter $\theta_\mathrm{lim}=3.0$.
 Then we add noise ($\mathrm{SEFD}=1.2\rm \,Jy$, see Equation~\eqref{eq:rad}; on-pulse S/N$=213$), and finally compare to real CRAFT FRB~20191001A data reproduced from~\cite{2025arXiv250517497S} with \texttt{ILEX}\footnote{\url{https://github.com/tdial2000/ILEX/tree/main}} (on-pulse S/N$=194$, corrected for RM=53.47 rad\,m$^{-2}$).
 The simulated dynamic spectra are generated over a frequency range 751.5--900.5\,MHz with 1\,MHz resolution, and a time resolution of 0.023\,ms chosen such that (the real) FRB~20191001A has a peak S/N$\sim20$.
 The frequency dependence for scattering is $\alpha = -4.85$.
 Post-processing measurements of the on-pulse polarisation fractions show $\Pi_L = 0.55$ and $\Pi_V = -0.05$.
-We assume that, intrinsically, each microshot is close to $100\%$ polarised, and so we set $\Pi_{L,0} = 0.95$ and $\Pi_{V,0} = -0.05$~\citep[similar to crab nanoshots,][]{2016ApJ...833...47H}.
+We assume that, intrinsically, each microshot is $\sim 100\%$ polarised, and so we set $\Pi_{L,0} = 0.99$ and $\Pi_{V,0} = -0.05$~\citep[similar to crab nanoshots,][]{2016ApJ...833...47H}.
 Their PAs are drawn from $\mathcal{N}\left(20.0\,\mathrm{deg}, 30.0\,\mathrm{deg} \right)$. $\tau_{1\,\rm GHz}$ and $\alpha$ are taken from Table 2 of~\cite{2025arXiv250517497S}, while the rest of the parameters are estimates made by-eye to mimic the properties of FRB~20191001A.
-Clearly, \texttt{FIRES} produces a visually similar result to a real FRB.
+The top PA panels include zoomed insets of the leading part of the burst to make the unresolved short-timescale PA structure easier to inspect.
+This initial comparison (Figure~\ref{fig:FRB_191001_compare}) is qualitative and intended to visually demonstrate that \texttt{FIRES} can generate realistic-looking bursts.
+The remainder of this work focuses on quantitative metrics that enable direct comparison between simulated and real FRBs.
 The full list of model parameters are presented in Table~\ref{tab:params}.